Affiliate links on Android Authority may earn us a commission. Learn more.

 Compared to UFS 3.1, Samsung says that the new UFS 4.0 standard offers significantly improved transfer speeds, power efficiency, and even space savings.
 More specifically, UFS 4.0 can achieve transfer speeds of up to 23.2Gbps per lane.
 That’s twice the speed of UFS 3.1 and quadruple the speed of the older UFS 2.1 standard.
 Samsung Semiconductor says it managed to achieve this feat thanks to its use of a new proprietary controller and an updated vertical NAND (V-NAND) architecture.

 As for real-world figures, the company claims UFS 4.0 can deliver sequential read speeds of up to 4,200MB/s and write speeds of up to 2,800MB/s.
-While not quite as fast as the best PCIe desktop SSDs, UFS 4.0’s claimed performance still puts it ahead of most other storage technologies.
+While not quite as fast as the best PCIe computer SSDs, UFS 4.0’s claimed performance still puts it ahead of most other storage technologies.
 It also boasts much better efficiency, pushing 6.0MB/s per milliampere (mA) or 46% less power consumption than its predecessor.

 UFS 4.0’s increased bandwidth should cut down app and game loading times significantly.